Job smarts help you succeed at work. They help make your work more satisfying and make your employer realize you’re valuable.

 - Look and act confident.
 Speak clearly and loudly enough to be heard.
 Look at people when you speak to them or they speak to you.

 - Use your time properly.
 Be on time for work.
 Don’t spend hours socializing, take extra-long breaks, or use company time for personal business.
 Warn your employer if you know you’ll be late or absent.
 Use sick leave only when you’re sick.
+If you have trouble managing your time, there are several tools to help you out.

 - Take responsibility.
 Be accountable for any mistakes you make.